mariopinkster/splitify/README.md

 There are two **save**  buttons.
 You can choose to save only the file for the node that is currently selected (the content of the preview pane will be written to the file path shown in the options pane).
 Or you can choose to save everything.
 In that case the save operation is performed for all nodes, starting at the root and descending recursively as indicated by the "separate children" checkbox for each node.

 The directory structure for the output is created in the same directory that holds the input file, so that the input file is effectively split up in place.
+However, due to the coupling between the node path of the output and the location in the subdirectory structure, you will probably get a bunch of empty subdirectories before the actual output files are written out.

 #### Can I  integrate it in IntelliJ?
 Yes.
 Choose **File->settings->Tools->External Tools**, then use the **+** to add a new tool definition.
 In the dialog, enter these settings: